 - H1 = a half-course (0.5 FCE), for which one-half credit is given, e.g., HIS 322 H1.

 - S= Seminars

 - P= Practical work in laboratories or studios

 - T= Tutorials

-In the Fall-Winter Sessions the normal period of instruction is 24 weeks; the Fall Session lasts 12 weeks, and the Winter Session lasts 12 weeks.
+In the Fall-Winter Sessions the normal period of instruction is 24 weeks; the Fall Term lasts 12 weeks, and the Winter Term lasts 12 weeks.
 The number preceding the instruction codes opposite the course number and title indicates the total number of hours of instruction given in the course.
 The number of hours listed is approximate only; the actual contact hours of a course, or of different sections of a course, may vary from the number indicated in the Calendar, due to the size of the class or section, and the use being made of the tutorial or practical components of the class.
-This variation is at the discretion of the “course sponsor” (the college or department sponsoring the course); any questions concerning the allotment of hours in a course should be addressed to the course sponsor.
+This variation is at the discretion of the “course sponsor” (the college or academic unit sponsoring the course); any questions concerning the allotment of hours in a course should be addressed to the course sponsor.

 Prerequisites, Co-requisites, etc.

 Students are responsible for fulfilling prerequisites and co-requisites; students enroled in courses for which they do not have the published prerequisites may have their registration in those courses cancelled at any time without warning.
 Students must also observe exclusions.
 Failure to meet these requirements may result in academic difficulties.
 If students withdraw from a course they must also withdraw from any course for which it is a co-requisite unless the Department giving the latter course agrees to waive the co-requisite.